Automotive Service Technology

 15. Strut spring compressors

-The MCTC Automotive Service Class also utilizes (PRO DEMAND), which is a comprehensive on line shop manual used for looking up basic information as well as repair specific instructions, pictures, schematics, specifications, and guidelines.
+The MCTC Automotive Service Class also utilizes (MOTO LOGIC), which is a comprehensive on line shop manual used for looking up basic information as well as repair specific instructions, pictures, schematics, specifications, and guidelines.

 The students are encouraged to take advantage of the shop and equipment while here in order to complete their personal vehicle maintenance, repairs, and personal projects once a work order and the proper paperwork is in place.

 Once the course is completed the student should be prepared for post secondary automotive continued education or entry level employment.

 (ASE) NO PROGRAM CAN PROVIDE INDIVIDUAL ASE CERTIFICATION- It is an individual testing format in which anyone can take the test once they have pre-registered and paid the fees.
 There are eight core areas of testing which cover all automotive systems.
 No ASE is granted to the person until they have two years of automotive work related experience.
 Two years of automotive classes equals one year of experience.
 The MCTC, thanks to Dr. Brown, has however been able to provide ASE student testing for the last couple of years and students are able to achieve that student certificate if they pass.
 We hope to continue this opportunity if at all possible.

 What each student takes away from this class is as much up to them as it is up to the instructor.
 Being here, showing up on time, coming to class with a positive attitude, and facing the day with the expectation of learning something great can go a long way towards a positive fulfilling year.
 I look forward to working with you and seeing you in my program in the near future.
 Dale E. McCraw - Instructor

 Madison County Schools and Madison Career and Technical Center do not discriminate on the basis of race, color, national origin, religion, sex, age, or handicapping condition.